gsbdarc/rcpedia/docs/_user_guide/storage.md

 - Oops, you accidentally deleted the file you wanted to keep!
 Only `results_temp.csv` remains.
 Luckily, since you made the files yesterday, there are likely snapshots available.

-Note that snapshots are taken every 10 minutes and retained at very set frequencies.
+Note that snapshots are taken every 10 minutes and retained according to specific intervals.
 The current snapshot retainment policy is as follows:

 * <u>10-minute</u> --- retain most recent hour's worth of snapshots
 * <u>Hourly</u> --- retain 1 day of hourly snapshots